Automotive Technology

 More than talking shop- STC students don’t just hit the books in the classroom; 50% of their time is committed to exercising that education in a modern shop setting, complete with the tools, equipment, and technology used by today’s shops and service centers.

-Advanced Automotive Service Technology – Ford ASSET
+Manufacture Specific Automotive Service Technology

 Automotive Collision Technology Technician